nvoitsitska-creator/Customer-Lifecycle-Revenue-Analytics/README.md

 ### Purpose:

 - Measure monetization efficiency
-- Understand whether revenue growth is driven by more users or higher spending per user
+- Understand whether the revenue growth is due to an increase in the number of users or an increase in revenue per user.

 ### Observation:
 ARPPU remains relatively stable after the initial growth phase, indicating consistent spending behavior among users.